WesleyEdwards/galaga/README.md

 ## About

 This app was created using Vite.
 The menu was created with React.js.
+Hosted at WesleyEdwards.github.io/galaga

 ## Dynamic Loading
 - in the `images.ts` file, there is a function that asynchronously loads the sprites and content needed when the page is loaded.